broadsage-containers/docker-template/CODE_OF_CONDUCT.md

 ## Appeals Process

-If you believe you have been falsely or unfairly accused of violating this Code of Conduct, you may appeal the decision by contacting the project maintainers at [conduct@broadsage.com](mailto:conduct@broadsage.com) with a concise description of your grievance.
+If you believe you have been falsely or unfairly accused of violating this Code of Conduct, you may appeal the decision by contacting the project maintainers.
+See our [Communication Guide](docs/communication.md#-email-contacts) for the appropriate contact information.
 Appeals will be handled by individuals who were not involved in the original incident or decision.

 ## No Retaliation